 Transient Ear Noise And Tinnitus: What You Need To Know

-What you are most likely experiencing is something audiologists refer to as transient ear noise.
+What you are experiencing is something audiologists refer to as transient ear noise.
 This has often been described as a brief ringing or whistling sound that may be followed by a brief decrease in hearing (<30 seconds).
 Usually, a transient ear noise episode happens in one ear only at a given time and may be accompanied by the feeling of a “clogged” ear.

 Dr. Ben discusses everything that you need to know about transient ear noise.